CnC Guide to Collecting Hockey Cards

 Authorized Retailer

-A retail hobby store that has been recognised by a trading card company for adhering to their set quality, sales, and other standards.
+A retail hobby store that has been recognized by a trading card company for adhering to their set quality, sales, and other standards.
 Criteria between trading card companies varies.

 CloutsnChara is an Upper Deck Authorized Retailer.